"A COMPREHENSIVE GUIDE TO CANNABIS GROWTH: FROM SEED TO HARVEST"

 The Synergy of Cannabinoids and Terpenes: The Entourage Effect

+One of the most fascinating aspects of cannabis chemistry is the synergy between cannabinoids and terpenes, known as the entourage effect.
 This phenomenon suggests that the combined action of various compounds in cannabis produces a more significant effect than the sum of their individual effects.

 The entourage effect is believed to be responsible for the wide range of therapeutic benefits attributed to cannabis, as it enables the plant's compounds to work together, enhancing their overall effectiveness.